While technology gives us countless tools to share our creations with the world, it also can create a disparity for others.

 If you want to create anything meaningful in this world, it’s important to make sure that your content is visually equitable and inclusive for everyone.

 (Disclaimer: This article and accompanying content (blog, website description. herein referred to as “Content”) is for informational purposes only and should not be construed as legal advice of any kind.
-Dania Bernard and DB Creative Agency assumes no liability for use or interpretation of any information contain in this document.
-This article should not be an alternative to obtaining legal advice from a licensed attorney in your state based on the specific facts of your legal matter.)
+Website Godmother and DB Creative Agency assumes no liability for use or interpretation of any information contain in this document.
+This article should not be an alternative to obtaining legal advice from a licensed attorney in your state based on the specific facts of your legal matter.

 As always, insight without action is worthless so I want you to apply all these strategies and implement it into your business website.